canjs/canjs/docs/can-guides/topics/data/customizing-connections/customizing-connections.md

 				[can-connect/can/map/map <code>can/map</code>]
 			</td>
 			<td>
-				Extends the instance management methods of the `Instance Interface` modifying them to create instances of CanJS `Map` & `List`.
-Thus it's positioned lower than `constructor`  ... ?
+				Extends the instance management methods of the `Instance Interface` to integrate can-connect more tightly with CanJS `Map` & `List` types.
+Thus it's positioned lower than `constructor`.
 			</td>
 		</tr>
 		<tr>